JCodEdd/Eddle/README.md

 # <img src="https://github.com/JCodEdd/search-engine/blob/main/src/main/resources/static/img/fullLogo.png" width="90" /> Search engine
-This project implements a basic web crawler and search engine using Spring Boot with a lightweight frontend UI for interaction.
+This project implements a basic web crawler and search engine as a RESTful API using Spring Boot with a lightweight frontend UI for interaction.
 Its main purpose is to showcase technical skills and architectural concepts.

 ## Technologies